Welcome to the Department of Thoracic Surgery at

 We are based in Bristol Royal Infirmary.
 In-patients are

-dependency and intensive care provided on Wards 3 (ITU) and 99
+with high dependency and intensive care provided on ward A600 (ICU)

-Surgery takes place at the Bristol Royal infirmary or the
+Children's thoracic surgery takes place at the Bristol Royal

-physician (chest medicine specialist), often through one of the
+medicine specialist), often through one of the lung cancer

-lung cancer multi-disciplinary teams (MDTs) which we serve.
+multi-disciplinary teams (MDTs) which we serve.
+Some patients

-Some patients are referred directly by their general practitioner
+are referred directly by their general practitioner or by other